-Does our skin age because of what is going on inside our bodies – or what is going on outside?
-What can we do to slow this?
+Does our skin age because of what is going on inside our bodies, or what is going on outside?
+What can we do to slow this ageing?

-Skin changes are some of the most visible signs of ageing.
-They include wrinkling and sagging as well as the development of "liver spots".
+Skin changes are some of the most visible signs of our ageing.
+They include wrinkling and sagging, as well as the development of "liver spots".

 What is going on inside our bodies that causes our skin to age?

-The menopause and reduction in oestrogen production can have a further significant effect on skin wrinkling and ageing, as a 2013 article explains.
+The menopause and a reduction in oestrogen production can have a further significant effect on skin wrinkling and ageing, as a 2022 article explains.

-Stress is another factor that seems to be associated with skin ageing, for example according to a 2014 review.
+According to a 2014 review, stress is another factor that seems to be associated with skin ageing.

 Why external factors matter